Zinc Die Casting

 A versatile and economical material that is easy to cast, it is widely used to custom parts and components for different industrial applications – such as electronic devices, fuel systems, and more.
 Zinc also responds exceptionally well to the molding process.

-Depending on the type of metal being cast, zinc die casting employs either the conventional machine or multi slide machine.
+Depending on the type of metal being cast, zinc die casting employs either the conventional die casting machine or the multi slide die casting machine.

 Zinc Die Casting Process